-We all need to hear happy stories: stories of overcoming hardships, of survival against the odds and of optimism.
+We all need to hear happy stories: stories of overcoming hardships, of survival against the odds, and optimism.
 Anh Do was a refugee who, with his parents and extended family, fled war-torn Vietnam and settled in Australia.
 This book is an account of his early life, the harshness of war and the dreadfulness of the boat journey.
-Whatley’s gorgeous illustrations show us these long ago memories in sepia.
+Whatley’s gorgeous illustrations show us these long-ago memories in sepia.
 As we move closer to the present, he introduces a more colourful palette.

 Do is now one of Australia’s foremost comedians.
 Anh and Suzanne Do are donating 100% of the money raised by sales of this book to an organisation that helps poor and disabled Vietnamese children.